Unlocking the Secrets of the Past…

 The creation of this traditional black powder hunting site is in response to requests from fellow traditional hunters and loyal readers of the “Traditional Black Powder Hunting” feature series, published monthly in Woods-N-Water News: Michigan’s Premier Outdoor Publication.

 By its very nature, the historical simulation of an 18th-century chase is a solitary undertaking, most often confined to the “wilderness” of the back-forty or a less-traveled corner of public land.
-For traditional hunters, few opportunities exist to “compare notes.”
-As this site develops, it is my fervent hope that sharing my exploits and those of other traditional hunters will offer encouragement and further advance the traditional hunting philosophy.
+It is my fervent hope that sharing my exploits and those of other traditional hunters will offer encouragement and further advance the traditional hunting philosophy.

 At the shows and at personal appearances, loyal readers often remark about how “different” the essays and historical background “lessons” are, contrasting with the mainstream media’s “hook and bullet” format.
-Many take great delight in the frustrations or successes that accompany the living history re-creations, because for them, each sojourn represents an opportunity to share in high adventure, if only vicariously.
+Many readers take great delight in the frustrations or successes that accompany re-creating and re-living a few sentences scribbled in an old journal, because for them, each sojourn represents an opportunity to share in high adventure, if only vicariously.

 About This Site